-WaterCredit recognizes that there are microfinance institutions (MFIs) that are interested in expanding their portfolios in scalable, sustainable ways – with watsan falling squarely within their clients’ basic needs.
-WaterCredit’s role is to link these stakeholders with one another, provide strategic expertise to help MFIs develop and deploy watsan loans, and thereby expand the reach and impact that microfinance for water and sanitation can achieve.
+WaterCredit recognizes that there are financial institutions that are interested in expanding their portfolios in scalable, sustainable ways – with watsan falling squarely within their clients’ basic needs.
+WaterCredit’s role is to link these stakeholders with one another, provide strategic expertise to help FIs develop and deploy watsan loans, and thereby expand the reach and impact that microfinance for water and sanitation can achieve.

 The Benefits of WaterCreditThe benefits of WaterCredit are numerous, including: